Detroit Red Wings: Gordie Howe era (1950–1966)

-During the 1950 Stanley Cup semi-finals, Leo Reise Jr. scored the winning goal in overtime, which prevented the Maple Leafs from winning four straight championships.
-In the Finals, the Red Wings defeated the New York Rangers in seven games.
-In Game 7, Pete Babando scored the game winner in double overtime.
+During the 1950 semifinals, Leo Reise Jr. scored the winning goal in overtime, which prevented the Maple Leafs from winning four straight championships.
+In the 1950 Stanley Cup Final, the Red Wings defeated the New York Rangers in seven games.
+In game 7, Pete Babando scored the game winner in double overtime.
 After the game, Lindsay skated around the Olympia ice with the Stanley Cup.

-After being upset by the Montreal Canadiens in the 1951 semi-finals, Detroit won its fifth Stanley Cup in 1952, sweeping both the Maple Leafs and the Canadiens, with the Production Line of Howe, Abel and Lindsay joined by second-year goaltender Terry Sawchuk.
+After being upset by the Montreal Canadiens in the 1951 semifinals, Detroit won its fifth Stanley Cup in 1952, sweeping both the Maple Leafs and the Canadiens, with the Production Line of Howe, Abel and Lindsay joined by second-year goaltender Terry Sawchuk.
 Detroit became the first team in 17 years to go undefeated in the playoffs.
 They also scored 24 playoff goals, compared to Toronto and Montreal's combined total of 5.
 Abel left the Red Wings for Chicago during the off-season, and his spot on the roster was replaced by Alex Delvecchio.
 In December 1952, James E. Norris died.
 He was succeeded as team president by his daughter, Marguerite, which made her the first woman to head an NHL franchise.